m7r/grunt-ngdocs/README.md

 Folder relative to your Gruntfile were the documentation should be build.

 ####scripts
-[default] ['docs/js/angular.min.js']
+[default] ['angular.js']
 Set which angular.js file or addional custom js files are loaded to the app.
-This allows the live examles to use custom directives, services etc. The documentation app works with angular.js 1.0.6 and 1.1.5.
-Any files you reference in scripts will be copied into the docs, into a `grunt-scripts` folder.
-If you reference remote files (eg from a CDN), it will work as well.
+This allows the live examles to use custom directives, services etc. The documentation app works with angular.js 1.0.+ and 1.1.+.

+Possible values:

+  - ['angular.js'] use angularjs 1.1.5 delivered with ngdocs
+  - ['path/to/file.js'] file will be copied into the docs, into a `grunt-scripts` folder
+  - ['http://example.com/file.js', 'https://example.com/file.js', '//example.com/file.js'] reference remote files (eg from a CDN)
+  - ['../app.js'] reference file relative to the dest folder

 ####analytics
 Optional include Google Analytics in the documentation app.